spiral/docs/orm/basics.md

 In most of cases you don't need to handle any of event as `save` and `delete` methods can be easily overwriten.
 However events can be very useful to create set of traits used to modify Record schema and save behaviour (see next).

 #### Timestamps Trait
 One of the most common Record trait you might want to use - TimestampsTrait.
-Such trait handles events "saving", "updatings" and "describe" to alter Record schema and update two "magic" column "time_created" and "time_updated", both have type - datetime.
-Such trait will automatically set and update values of this columns when model is saved (created) or updated.
+Such trait handle events "saving", "updating" and "describe" to alter Record columns and update two "magic" column "time_created" and "time_updated" (datetime).
 Our final demo Record User might look like:

 ```php
 class User extends Record